hero@2.jpg

 • Each team consists of 20 mixed-gender paddlers (10 male, 10 female) with up to 4 backups.
 This is a novice race - each team member can only have less than 5 practices in the last 6 months.

 • You need 18 to 20 people to form a team (not including the drummer and steers person).
-Of the team members, there must a minimum of 18 people to race and a maximum of 10 males in a race.
+Of the team members, there must be a minimum of 16 people to race and a maximum of 10 males in a race.
 Drummers (upon request) and steerspersons (Bay Area Dragons certified only) will be provided.

 • The minimum age is 13.